canonical/ubuntu-cloud-docs/azure/index.rst

 Canonical's offerings on Azure
 ------------------------------

-1. Ubuntu server and Ubuntu Pro for all supported LTSes across all Azure architectures, including ARM
+1. Ubuntu server and Ubuntu Pro for all supported LTS versions across all Azure architectures, including ARM
 #.
 Minimal Ubuntu images for Independent Software Vendors and others who want to build on Azure
 #.
 Ubuntu Pro FIPS images that allow US government Ubuntu users to easily move their workloads to Azure
 #.
 Pre-hardened (CIS) Ubuntu minimal images, for those who want best security practices for Ubuntu out of the box